tereom/tereom_site/content/talk/2018-lnpp/index.md

 +++
-title = "Data Exploration with the tidyverse (spanish)"
+title = "Data Exploration with the tidyverse (Spanish)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.